logdot/zincSearch/README.md

 ## Enrin
 Enrin (ENron INdexer) is a utility program to populate the ZincSearch backend with data from the Enron Email Database.
 It recursively traverses the enron database and parses each of the mail files.
-At this moment it is singlethreaded and it takes quite a considerable amount of time to parse the whole database (20+ minutes).
+Originally Enrin was singlethreaded, taking up to 30+ minutes to index the entirety of the enron database.
-Although it could be considerably sped up using multithreading.
+Now it is multithreaded and can index the whole database in around 5 minutes, but with a hefty memory requirement.

 ## Envi